Last updated: October 16, 2018

 As a global entity, Abra may store, transfer, and otherwise process your personal information in countries outside of the country of your residence, including the United States and possibly other countries.

 Abra is responsible for the processing of personal information it receives under the Privacy Shield Framework and subsequently transfers to a third party acting as an agent on its behalf.
 Pursuant to the Privacy Shield Principles, Abra will use personal information only in ways that are compatible with the purposes for which it was collected or subsequently authorized by the individual.
-We will take all reasonable steps to ensure that personal information we process is limited to only what is relevant to the purposes for which it was collected and that it is accurate, complete, and up-to-date.
+We take all reasonable steps to ensure that personal information we process is limited to only what is relevant to the purposes for which it was collected and that it is accurate, complete, and up-to-date.

 If you are located in the EU or Switzerland and have questions or concerns regarding the processing of your Personal Information, you may contact us at: [email protected] or write us at: